Water Treatment Facility Expansion open house summary

 How much will this cost?
 Will residents or businesses be charged?

-Construction on this critical project is anticipated to begin in the late Fall of 2020.
+Construction on this critical project is beginning January 2021.
 The expansion is expected to be fully built and operational by the summer of 2022 to stay ahead of the increasing demand for water in the City of Carver.

 What are your thoughts?